Activities

 Melissa Lyde

 lives and works in Brooklyn, New York.
 She is the founder of Alfreda's Cinema, a bi-monthly film series at The Metrograph.
-Alfreda’s Cinema screens art house films that tell Black/POC stories, films that resonate the richness and culture of our history with depth and love.
-Our dynamics, our shapes, and our colors.
+Alfreda’s Cinema screens arthouse films that tell Black/POC stories, films that resonate the richness and culture of our history with depth and love, our dynamics, our shapes, and our colors.

 Sebastian Mekas